 - 4.5 oz dried kidney beans

-- 4.5 oz dried navy beans (or Great Northern Beans)
+- 4.5 oz dried navy beans or Great Northern Beans

 - 4.5 oz dried garbanzo beans

-- 4 tsp kosher salt, divided
+- 4 teaspoon kosher salt divided

 - 2 TBS extra virgin olive oil

-- 1 onion, chopped
+- 1 onion chopped

-- 3 garlic cloves, minced
+- 3 garlic cloves minced

-- 3 green onions, chopped
+- 3 green onions chopped

 - 1.75 ounces chopped parsley

-- 1 cup frozen chopped spinach (or 2 1/2 cup chopped fresh spinach)
+- 1 cup frozen chopped spinach or 2 ½ cup chopped fresh spinach

 - 6 cups vegetable stock

-- 4 oz Persian reshteh noodles (or dried linguini)
+- 4 oz Persian reshteh noodles or dried linguini

 Instructions

-- Add 2 tsp kosher salt and enough water to cover beans by 1-inch, about 6 cups of water.
+- Rinse beans and drain.
+Transfer beans into instant pot.
+Add 2 teaspoon kosher salt and enough water to cover beans by 1-inch, about 6 cups of water.

 - Close lid and seal.
 Set instant pot to manual (or pressure cook on newer models) set to high pressure for 5 minutes.
 Allow for 20 minutes natural pressure release.